 “After the divorce is final and the decree indicates which spouse gets the house, then your attorney must prepare paperwork to remove the other spouse from the deed.
 If this doesn’t happen, it’ll cause problems down the road when the spouse who kept the house finally decides to sell.”

-Whether you’re able to transfer ownership with a simple quitclaim deed or your complex divorce settlement requires more extensive paperwork to complete the transfer, you need to make sure it’s completed as soon as the divorce is settled.
+In any case, you need to make sure it’s completed as soon as the divorce is settled.